ARM-software/SCP-firmware/doc/framework.md

 - Start

-Each stage is executed for each module before moving onto the next stage, and modules are processed in the order they are given in the *BS_FIRMWARE_MODULES* list.
+Each stage is executed for each module before moving onto the next stage, and modules are processed in the order they are given in the *SCP_MODULES* list.

 Once these stages have all been completed the firmware as a whole is considered